tkuriyama/toydb/README.md

 ## Specifications

 * REPL for database interaction
-* In-memory representation as B-Tree
+* In-memory representation as B-Tree (or B-Plus Tree)
-* Serialization / Deserialization to and from disk
+* Serialization / Deserialization to and from disk (as text files)
 * Table interactions: simple `CREATE` and `DROP` only
 * Record interactions: simple `SELECT`, `INSERT` and `DELETE` only
 * Record data types: support for `Int`, `Text`, and `Bool` types only